nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 an optional argument.
 </div>

+* Command words and prefixes are case-sensitive.<br>
+  e.g. `UNDO` will not be recognised as a valid command for the undo operation.
+Similarly, `bY/` (instead of `by/`) will not be recognised as a valid prefix for the `add-task` command.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `r/ROLE c/COMPANY_NAME`, `c/COMPANY_NAME r/ROLE` is also acceptable.